Mermaid Sapphires: Teal Sapphires At Their Very Best

 SYNONYMOUS WITH ETHICAL SOURCING AND TRACEABILITY:

-The major source of teal sapphires, before its discovery in other parts of the world was in Montana USA.
+The major source of teal sapphires, before its discovery in other parts of the world, was in Montana USA.
 Due to the strict mining regulations imposed over every mining operation in the USA, teal sapphires sourced from Montana were the hallmark of an ideal, ethically sourced gemstone.
-When an abundance of teal sapphires were discovered in Australia, where most of the mining that takes place is mechanical mining, it was another testimony to their ethical sourcing.
+When an abundance of teal sapphires was discovered in Australia, where most of the mining that takes place is mechanical mining, it was another testimony to their ethical sourcing.